AI Speech Therapy: SLPs at the center of clinical decisions

 However, expert clinical judgment will not—and should not—be replaced by AI anytime soon.
 Every step in this evolution must benefit both SLPs and clients while adhering to strong ethical and regulatory standards.

-Regulations and Ethical Frameworks
+Regulations and Ethical Frameworks on AI for speech therapy

 Governments are introducing robust AI guidelines, such as the European AI Act, to ensure public protection, especially for vulnerable populations like those with communication disorders.
 Software as a Medical Device (SaMD) regulation with the Food and Drug Administration is also evolving quickly to evolve it’s framework to include artificial intelligence and machine learning in SaMD.
 Any companies venturing into AI-powered speech therapy will need to strictly adhere to these rules to ensure client protection.